Tagged Fish Overview

 1. Please keep the fish carcass, external and internal tags

-4. Once AU staff have confirmed that you have recaptured one of our fish fill out the AU vendor form (required to receive the reward).
+4. Once AU staff have confirmed that you have recaptured one of our fish, fill out the AU vendor form (required to receive the reward).
 Located at: https://secure.auburnuniversity.net/system/register.mv?type=Vendor&domain=vendor.
-Your reward will be mailed to the address that you provide within 4 to 8 weeks if for some reason you have not received your reward please call the marine fish lab (251) 990 – 4858 to let us know.
+Your reward will be mailed to the address that you provide within 4 to 8 weeks, if you have not received your reward please call the Auburn University Marine Fish lab, Fairhope, AL (251-990–4858).

-Our research lab presently only tags marine fish but we would be happy to help you locate the correct lab at Auburn University (click the link below that applies for your tagged fish).
+Our research lab presently only tags marine fish with internal anchor tags in the belly, but we would be happy to help you locate the correct lab at Auburn University (click the link below that applies for your tagged fish).